 But to do this badly could spell disaster.
 It was arguably the main flaw behind the final season of HBO’s Game of Throne—a complete lack of character development.
 In the end, viewers grew annoyed because characters lacked compelling justifications for their actions—they weren’t developed.

-In this guide, we’ll discuss developing and creating characters in fiction.
-We’ll assess what’s needed when building a character, examine character development examples, and take a look at some exercises you may find useful.
+In this guide, we’ll answer questions like “what does character development mean?”.
+We’ll assess what’s needed for the growth of a character, examine character development examples, and take a look at some exercises you may find useful.

 I’ve also added links to some related writing tips and guides you may find useful, as well as a free workshop and podcast.

 Need Help Creating Characters?
-Join My Online Writing Group
+Join Our Online Writing Group

 Sometimes when it comes to creating plots and characters, we just hit a wall.
 We need the help of others to break it down.
-I find that help in my online writing group.
-With over 170 passionate writers, it’s the best place to share and discuss ideas and find solutions to problems.
+I find that support in my online writing group.
+With over 170 passionate writers, it’s the best place to share and discuss ideas and find solutions to problems, such as those to do with character development in writing.
 As well as making new friends!

 Learn more below.